devhawk/blog-posts/Posts/20060621-2114-gartner-ea-summit-day-one/json-content.md

 New Enterprise Architecture: Time for Leadership](http://agendabuilder.gartner.com/EA4/webpages/SessionDetail.aspx?EventSessionId=860).
 Pretty decent session, though much of it was pretty obvious.
-He even said at one point that this was “<span>Strategic Enterprise Planning 101″.
+He even said at one point that this was “Strategic Enterprise Planning 101″.
 Not exactly the best way to kick of an EA summit, IMHO.
-However, he did make some interesting points:</span>
+However, he did make some interesting points:

 -   It’s hard to quantify the value of business effectiveness.
-Richard’s quote on this was great: “<span>What’s the dollar value of staying out of jail?”</span>
+Richard’s quote on this was great: “What’s the dollar value of staying out of jail?”
 -   He compared most of how IT is operated today as “looking in the mirror” (i.e. focusing on running what we already have).
 He suggested instead “looking out the window” (i.e. at the industry and